What we do and why we do it.

 - Formed in 1899 as the Women’s Farm and Garden Association, a registered Charity, the WFGA is now known as the Working for Gardeners Association.
 Our original aims, aspirations and objectives continue to underpin the activities of the Association in the 21st century.

-- To network and unite all those who work in agriculture, horticulture and allied industries, rising to the changes occurring and the challenges arising.
+- To network and unite all those who work in horticulture and allied industries.

-- To promote, encourage and establish the opportunities to study and practice these professions, with particular interest in practical aspects.
+- To promote, encourage and establish the opportunities to study and practice within the horticultural profession.

-- To form a membership where help and advice can be channeled and exchanged, through networking, seminars and WFGA publications.
+- WFGA membership offers help and advice, through networking, seminars and WFGA publications.